Voultapher/Presentations/cppcon2017WebService/present.md

 ```

 Note:
-- Each time a user sends a message our request handler should be called with
+- Each time a user sends a message our request handler is called with:
 - The websocket itself
-- A pointer to the message buffer plus its size
+- A pointer to the message buffer, plus its size
 - And the message opcode, usually text or binary

 ---